The #1 New York Times bestseller and basis for the smash hit musical and two major motion

 nineteenth-century sagas of moral urgency Maguire's Wicked is as unique as its green-skinned

 witch.
-"Maguire did something truly remarkable with this novel in managing to inhabit
+"Maguire did something truly remarkable with this novel in managing to inhabit enlarge

-and in doing so make something entirely new.
-It’s an astonishing achievement." –Phillip Pullman
+doing so make something entirely new.
+It's an astonishing achievement." -Phillip Pullman

-"Gregory gets the complications and uniqueness of women very well."-- Kristen Chenoweth "It's a
+"Gregory gets the complications and uniqueness of women very well."- Kristen Chenoweth "It's a

 staggering feat of wordcraft made no less so by the fact that its boundaries were set decades